iTaxoTools/MAFFTpy/README.md

 ## Packaging

+It is advised to do this inside a virtual environment using venv/pipenv.
 The GUI module uses PySide6, for which the PyInstaller hooks are provided with the latest version on GitHub.
 Clone and install PyInstaller from there.
 Then call pyinstaller on the provided spec file: